-During the on-site tour of the facility, the Auditor observed convex mirrors and security cameras in housing areas, food service, warehouse, gymnasium, health services, education building, and in common areas, and throughout the compound.
-The information provided in the PAQ indicated that the facility has not undergone any expansions or modifications, however the facility is currently upgrading existing cameras and installing additional cameras throughout the facility.
-The Auditor confirmed this information in her interviews with the Institution PREA Compliance Manager and the Warden.
+During the on-site tour of the facility, the Lead Auditor observed convex mirrors and security cameras in housing areas, food service, warehouse, gymnasium, health services, education building, and in common areas, and throughout the compound.
+The information provided in the PAQ indicated that the facility has not undergone any expansions or modifications since the last PREA audit, however, the facility is currently upgrading from analog cameras to digital cameras and will be installing additional cameras throughout the duration of this project.
+The Lead Auditor confirmed this information in her interviews with the PREA Compliance Manager and the Complex Warden.

-The Auditor conducted an interview with the Agency Head Designee and discussed if the Bureau considers how modifications or expansions to a facility effects the ability to protect inmates from sexual abuse.
+The Lead Auditor conducted an interview with the Agency Head Designee and discussed if the Bureau considers how modifications or expansions to a facility effects the ability to protect inmates from sexual abuse.
 The Agency Head Designee explained consideration is given to all new facility designs and technology upgrades may enhance the Bureau's ability to protect against sexual abuse.
 In existing institutions, all substantiated and unsubstantiated cases of inmate sexual abuse are reviewed to determine if modifications to design or the addition or upgrade of technology would help prevent a similar occurrence in the future.